giuseppefilitto/img-segm/README.md

 ## Contents

 img-segm is composed of a series of modules contained in [MRIsegm](https://github.com/giuseppefilitto/img-segm/tree/main/MRIsegm) and scripts in [utils](https://github.com/giuseppefilitto/img-segm/tree/main/utils):
-- modules allows to load, visualize, processing the DICOM series and to train a [U-Net](https://github.com/giuseppefilitto/img-segm/blob/main/extras/U-Net%20arch.jpeg) model.
+- modules allow one to load, visualize, processing the DICOM series and to train a [U-Net](https://github.com/giuseppefilitto/img-segm/blob/main/extras/U-Net%20arch.jpeg) model.
 - scripts provide a fast way to handle DICOM series and ROI from command line.

 For a better description of each module: